-27It is notably controversial, however, whether we should reason expectationally in response to normative uncertainty, even given that this is the right response to empirical uncertainty.
-For defense of broadly expectational approaches to normative uncertainty, see Lockhart (2000), Ross (2006), Sepielli (2009), Riedener (forthcoming), and MacAskill and Ord (forthcoming), among others.
-For rival views, see Gracely (1996), Nissan-Rozen (2012), Gustafsson and Torpman (2014), Weatherson (2014), Harman (2015), and Hedden (2016), among others.
+&lt;sup>29It is controversial, however, whether we should reason expectationally in response to normative uncertainty, even given that this is the right response to empirical uncertainty.
+For defense of broadly expectational approaches to normative uncertainty, see Lockhart (2000), Sepielli (2009), and MacAskill and Ord (forthcoming), among others.
+For rival views, see Nissan-Rozen (2012), Gustafsson and Torpman (2014), Weatherson (2014), and Harman (2015), among others.